4 Parts of Professionalism

 Since the start of the COVID-19 pandemic, email has become a crucial component of workplace conversations.
 Thus, it has become increasingly important to become comfortable with communicating on this medium.

-Flowrite has great article on common email etiquette that will help you writing emails in professional settings, including sending emails to faculty, staff, supervisors, or colleagues.
+Flowrite has great articles on common email etiquette that will help you writing emails in professional settings, including sending emails to faculty, staff, supervisors, or colleagues.

 Click here for ideas and templates.